Batman: The Imposter

-Batman: The Imposter is an American comic book published by the publishing company DC Comics under its Black Label imprint.
+Batman: The Imposter is an American comic book published by DC Comics under its Black Label imprint.
 The three-issue limited series, written by Mattson Tomlin and illustrated and lettered by Andrea Sorrentino, began publication on October 12 and concluded on December 14, 2021.
 The limited series was released to critical acclaim, with critics praising the mature story, action, and Sorrentino's art.
 The standalone story takes place in the early years of Batman, in which an imposter dressed as Batman murders Gotham criminals while Bruce Wayne tackles the duality of his crime-fighting lifestyle.

 Plot summary

 Leslie Thompkins awakens to find Batman bleeding on the floor, and uncovers his mask, realizing that Bruce Wayne is Batman.
 She decides to not call the cops on Batman and nurses him back to health.
 When Bruce wakes up, Leslie forces him to recount on how he had to stop three armed robbers in a shop, but was heavily injured.
 Bruce explains he became Batman to control his rage in order to make Gotham City a better place.
 Leslie tells Bruce that he can leave her place, but on the condition that every morning at dawn Bruce must meet up with Leslie to talk about his methods.

 Meanwhile, a man named Mr. Wesker is not happy about Batman being in Gotham City and wants Detective Blair Wong to arrest him.
 Detective Wong learns that someone dressed as Batman has been killing innocent people and Gotham City Police Department decides to arrest the Batman killer.
 Bruce Wayne meets up with Leslie Thompkins and tells her that he isn't the killer, and confronted The Loman Family and Penguin about it, but they also denied hiring someone to be the killer.
 Bruce Wayne and Detective Wong deduce that the imposter is targeting criminals in the upper class and may have a personal vendetta against the victims.
 Detective Wong meets up with Bruce Wayne to talk about the Batman.

-Detective Wong asks Bruce Wayne if he's selling motorcycles to Batman, but Bruce successfully convinces Detective Wong to leave.
+Detective Wong asks Bruce Wayne if he is selling motorcycles to Batman, but Bruce successfully convinces Detective Wong to leave.
 As Leslie waits for Batman, she recalls Bruce Wayne being in fights at a young age, and Alfred Pennyworth quitting his job due to Bruce's behavior after Bruce is sent to military school in Russia and disappeared.
 Batman arrives and tells Leslie he was late because he went to Mr. Wesker's company to get technology to find the imposter.
 Batman gets in a fight with a couple of guards and escapes after successfully managing to hack Wesker's network and meeting Arnold Wesker who wants Batman to kill his father.